Ali000/Snake_game/README.md

 3- Snake will be still, untill the player uses the movemnet keys.\
 4- player should move around with the intention to collect as much as possible without crashing into the walls or the snake's body.\
 5- When the players reachs food, the body will increase in length \
-6- The game continue to run till a wall is hit or the snake's body.
+6- The game continues to run till a wall is hit or the snake's body. \
 7- player may pause the game.

 ---